dpa99c/cordova-sqlite-porter/README.md

     - {function} progressFn - callback function to execute after each successful execution of SQL statement, called with arguments:
         - {object} count - number of statements executed so far.
         - {integer} totalCount - total number of statements in the given SQL string.
+    - {integer} batchInsertSize - maximum number of inserts to batch into a SQL statement using UNION SELECT method.
+    Defaults to 250 if not specified.
+Set to 1 to disable batching and perform 1 insert per SQL statement.
+    You can tweak this to optimize performance but numbers higher than 500 may cause the app to run out of memory and crash.

 ### Example usage
 Create a database from a SQL dump